 Once the shock of a layoff begins to wear off, an impacted employee has to make a host of important decisions.
 One of those decisions may be to find a short-term job in the interim, while working on long-term career goals.

 Finding your next dream job doesn't always happen over night, but that doesn't mean you should give up on it.
-However, to fill the gap of time between a layoff and finding a new full-time job in your desired industry, it may be necessary to work a temporary or part-time job.
+However, to fill the gap of time while searching for a job in your desired industry, it may be necessary to work a temporary or part-time job.
 Some people refer to this as a "gap job."

-While working a gap job may not have been part of your ultimate career plan, it will not only help you make ends meet, but there are some benefits that could help in the future.
+While working a gap job may not have been part of your ultimate career plan, it will not only help you make ends meet while you're searching for a job, but there are some benefits that could help in the future.

 Gain A New Perspective